 So.
 I need new breakfast choices.
 Obviously, right?

 I have been being a good little food blogger and experimenting some with new recipes.
 I have a quinoa breakfast bowl in the works that isn’t quite right yet, but will probably be very good when I figure out what’s missing.
-And of course, as you can probably guess, today’s recipe is a result of a productive and most successful breakfast experiment.
+And of course, as you can probably guess, today’s Steel Cut Oat Breakfast Bars are a result of a productive and most successful breakfast experiment.

 Here’s what I love about these breakfast bars:

 - They are somewhat healthy for you, especially if you decide to forgo the glaze.
 (Steel cut oats, nuts, fruit!)

 - You make a batch of breakfast bars once on the weekend and then you have a significantly more portable than meatballs grab and go breakfast all week.

 - My kids eat them happily and without complaint.

 - The are yummy: a nice lightly grainy texture, a touch of sweet from the brown sugar and the fruit (or more sweet with the awesome maple glaze!), packed with toasted nuts and whatever other good stuff you want!